skrey/yellow-extensions/source/core/README.md

 ## How to edit a website on the computer

 You can use your favorite text editor and change everything in the file manager.
 All content is located in your `content` folder.
+Every folder has a file called `page.md`.
 Basically, what you see in the file manager is the website you get.
 You can [start the built-in web server](https://github.com/datenstrom/yellow-extensions/tree/master/source/command#how-to-start-the-built-in-web-server) or [build a static website](https://github.com/datenstrom/yellow-extensions/tree/master/source/command#how-to-build-a-static-website).

 ## How to customise a website on the computer

 If you want to adjust HTML, then change the layout.
 The default layout is defined in file `system/extensions/yellow-system.ini`.
 A different layout can be defined in the [page settings](#settings-page) at the top of each page, for example `Layout: default`.
 All layout files are stored in your `system/layouts` folder.
-There's an [API for developers](https://github.com/datenstrom/yellow-extensions/tree/master/source/help), for example to create your own navigation.
+Of course there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).

 If you want to adjust CSS, then change the theme.
 The default theme is defined in file `system/extensions/yellow-system.ini`.
 A different theme can be defined in the [page settings](#settings-page) at the top of each page, for example `Theme: stockholm`.
 Strictly speaking, themes consist not only of CSS but of multiple files.
 All theme files are stored in your `system/themes` folder.
-There are [themes](https://github.com/datenstrom/yellow-extensions#themes) to download.
+There are [themes to download](https://github.com/datenstrom/yellow-extensions#themes) and an [example for designers](https://github.com/schulle4u/yellow-extension-basic).

 ## How to hide a page